Edge of Darkness (1943 film): Plot

-Karen's father leaves the meeting and, in anger, bludgeons a German soldier to death.
-Captain Koenig orders the suspected resistance leaders to be shot.
-On the morning of their execution they are forced to dig their own graves in the town square.
-They hear singing and discover the townsfolk have armed themselves with the smuggled guns, grenades and other weaponry.
-The local pastor, who previously had called violent resistance "murder," opens fire from the church tower and the townsfolk follow suit.
-They successfully capture the port, and load the women and children onto fishing boats bound for Britain.
-At the local hotel, which has been used since the occupation as German headquarters, the remaining soldiers prepare for the oncoming attack.
-Gunnar, Karen, her father, and the other resistance leaders and members make their way through the forest toward the hotel.
-Karen's brother cries to them from the hotel that they are walking into a machine gun crossfire trap set by the commander.
-He is shot dead for his efforts by the Germans.
-After a bloody battle, the rebels eventually capture the hotel and Captain Koenig commits suicide after writing a letter to his brother.
+After the meeting, Karen's father, in anger, murders a German soldier.
+The Nazi commandant orders all suspected resistance leaders held for public execution.
+The next morning, they dig their own graves in the town square.
+Then, they hear singing and discover the townsfolk have armed themselves with the smuggled arsenal.
+The local pastor fires a machine gun from the church tower, and the townsfolk follow suit.
+They re-capture their village and load the women and children onto fishing boats bound for England.
+At the local hotel, which serves as German headquarters, and where Karen's brother has moved, preparations are made for defense.
+Gunnar, Karen, her father, and other resistance members march through the forest toward the hotel.
+Johann, experiencing a change of heart, warns the rebels from the hotel they are walking into a crossfire trap.
+The Germans kill Johann, then engage in battle with the rebels, who finally seize the hotel.
+The Nazi commandant commits suicide.
+Later, surviving resistance members take to the hills to continue their fight against occupation.